 https://play.google.com/store/apps/details?id=de.atb_potsdam.www.cherryharvest (mobile App for analyzing the cherry fruit growth)

-Team of the WG
+Team of HORT

 M.Sc.
 Nicolás Tapia Zapata